15 gift ideas to make a camper happy

 Several different types of coolers exist according to your needs and based on how long your camping getaway will be.
-Ex: will you be heading out alone or with a couple of other people?
+The loading capacity required will not be the same when you are camping alone as compared to with your family.
 The size of your cooler will, therefore, be chosen as a result.
-Do you need to bring along a second cooler for drinks?
-There are lighter, softshell insulated models should you wish to go that route.
+It also depends on the type of adventure you are looking for.
+If you’re glamping, camping in the backcountry, or camping on top of a mountain, you may not need the same type of cooler.
+There are lighter or electric coolers, and softshell insulated models should you wish to go that route.
 Another interesting option is a cooler on wheels to make getting around a little bit easier for you.

 Also, what’s a camping breakfast without bacon and eggs?
 To prepare some delicious bacon, nothing’s better than a cast iron pan that will give your breakfasts that classic taste.

 Tip: Bring along a colander, which may also be used for hunting shells, rocks and gold nuggets in rivers asfor draining vegetables and pasta.